 How to Create a Fire Escape Plan

-A fire escape plan is a set of instructions to inform residents how to safely evacuate in the case of an emergency.
+A fire escape plan is a set of instructions to inform people how to safely evacuate a building in the case of an emergency.
 These plans can be made for personal homes, schools and places of business.
 These plans are extremely useful for any type of emergency, but especially in the case of a fire.
-If you don't already have one in place, you need to create a fire escape plan for your home to help keep you and your family safe.
+If you don't already have one in place, you need to create a fire escape plan for your home or business to keep your family and employees safe.

 Why You Should Have an Emergency Evacuation Plan

 In the case of an emergency, it is very easy to panic.
 These scenarios are scary for any person, no matter their age.
 If you were to wake up in the middle of the night with your smoke alarm sounding, would you and your family know exactly what to do to get out safely?
 With an evacuation plan, you will feel more confident during an emergency that you and your family will be okay.

 Creating a fire escape plan in your own home will help you and your family be safer.
 Once you begin considering how to locate exits and the safest route for leaving a building quickly, you will begin doing so wherever you go.
 It's important to not become overly cautious and afraid of an emergency happening, but it is also important to consider these things.
 Your home fire escape plan may inspire others to create one too.

 Steps for Creating a Fire Escape Plan

 Having an evacuation plan is important for your family's safety, and they are easy to make and follow.
 Here are the steps for creating a fire escape plan for your home:

 - Do a walk-through: Before starting to draft your plan, you should walk through your entire home.
 Take note of all the ways of leaving your home from every room, including doors and windows.